body.wp-admin { font-size: 16px !important; } .edit-post-visual-editor, .block-editor-writing-flow { font-size: 18px !important; line-height: 1.7; }

 This is the C Major pentatonic scale in it’s simplest form without any open strings involved, starting on fret 8 – string 6. .
 Likewise with the Minor Pentatonic, you can play the C major pentatonic scale in different areas of the fretboard.

 Once you’re comfortable with the theory behind the major pentatonic scale and the major scale in the key of C, you can begin to understand how to connect the different positions of the same scale across the fretboard.
+You can also change chords to a minor chord using tonic notes from the A minor scale.

 1. Melodic Soloing: Use the C major pentatonic scale to craft simple, melodic solos over chord progressions in the key of C. Because the pentatonic scale avoids the more dissonant notes, your solos will sound smooth and pleasant to the ear.